 Before you make an offer to buy a property, you should send your conveyancer or conveyancing solicitor the contract of sale to review.
 They will recommend which special conditions to have struck out, what conditions to add, and what to do further diligence on in light of what has been disclosed in the vendor’s statement.

 You should get the contract reviewed before you make an offer, as once you have signed the contract, you cannot amend it unless the vendor agrees.

 As a buyer, do not sign a contract of sale until:

 - your conveyancer or solicitor has reviewed the contract of sale and the vendor’s statement;

-- your lender informs you in writing that finance is preapproved (i.e. that you qualify for a loan);
+- your lender informs you in writing that finance is pre-approved (unless you include a finance clause, as discussed above);

-- you have checked that the boundaries of the land correlate with the title measurements (which are on the title plan in the vendor’s statement) – check the distance from the land to the street corner (or the ‘connecting point’) shown on the plan, to ensure that the land inspected is the same as the land in the title (note that your ability to object to a title based on measurements of the land may be restricted under a standard contract);
+- you have checked that the boundaries of the land correlate with the title measurements (which are on the title plan in the vendor’s statement) – check the distance from the land to the street corner (or the ‘connecting point’) shown on the plan, to ensure that the land inspected is the same as the land in the title (note that your ability to object to a title based on minor discrepancies in the dimensions of the land may be restricted under a standard contract);

 - you have checked whether you are required to install child-proof locks and barriers that comply with Australian standards for any swimming pool or spa on the property;

-- you have checked with the local council that the swimming pool or spa has been registered with the council and that the pool/spa fencing is compliant (and you have a compliance certificate);
+- you have checked with the local council that the swimming pool or spa has been registered with the council and that the pool or spa fencing is compliant (and the vendor has a compliance certificate);

 - you have checked with the local council to ensure that the land can be used in the way you intend;